Accruent/robotframework-zoomba/README.md

 Contributing
 ------------

-To make contributions please refer to [CONTRIBUTING.rst](CONTRIBUTING.rst)
+To make contributions please refer to the [CONTRIBUTING](CONTRIBUTING.rst) guidelines.

 Support
 --------
+General Robot Framework questions should be directed to the [community forum](https://groups.google.com/forum/#!forum/robotframework-users).

-Contact the team at `robosquad@accruent.com` with specific requests or questions!
+Contact the team at `robosquad@accruent.com` with specific requests or questions regarding the Zoomba libraries!